fenago/generative-adversarial-networks/chapter_07/Lab_5.md

 way is to combine these two operations into a single layer, called a Conv2DTranspose.
 We will use this latter approach for our generator.

-### 7.4.
-How to Define and Use the Generator Model

-107

 The Conv2DTranspose layer can be configured with a stride of (2 × 2) that will quadruple the area of the input feature maps (double their width and height dimensions).
 It is also good